-What’s so special– The worship and praise program on Friday gathers a number of devotees.
+- What’s so special– The worship and praise program on Friday gathers a number of devotees.

 13. Church of Our Lady of the Mount

 The otherwise isolated church comes to life during the Monte Music Festival held every year in November.
 The brightly white washed edifice compliments well with the natural surroundings.
 Beautiful views of the Chorao and Divar islands cast a spell on the voyagers.
 Sunset seems so magical from here.

-Built in – 1510
+- Built-in – 1510

-What’s so special – Partake in the annual Monte Music Festival, held in November.
+- What’s so special – Partake in the annual Monte Music Festival, held in November.

 14. Mae De Deus Church

-The very first thing about the Mae De Deus Church is, that you can’t take your eyes off the castle like architecture.
+The very first thing about the Mae De Deus Church is, that you can’t take your eyes off the castle-like architecture.
 A masterpiece of the Gothic architecture, the church houses a gilded wooden statue of Mae De Deus.
-There are six more altars in the church which are dedicated to Sacred heart of Mary, Sacred Heart of Jesus, Our Lady of Assumption, Christ the Redeemer, Our Lady of Piety and St. Francis Xavier.
+There are six more altars in the church which are dedicated to Sacred Heart of Mary, Sacred Heart of Jesus, Our Lady of Assumption, Christ the Redeemer, Our Lady of Piety and St. Francis Xavier.
 First Sunday of May marks the feast of Our Lady and is celebrated with great zeal.

-Built in – 1867
+- Built-in – 1867

 15. St. Diogo’s Church

-Built in Neo-Roman style, St. Diogo’s Church is home to 3 bells and 5 baroque altars, making the holy place stand out amongst the rest.
+Built-in Neo-Roman style, St. Diogo’s Church is home to 3 bells and 5 baroque altars, making the holy place stand out amongst the rest.
 Most distinctive church in Goa is nestled at the foothills of Monte de Guirim.
 There are 3 entrances to the church.
 Besides these, many legends are also associated with the sacred place.
 The patron of the church is St. Diogo.

-What’s so special– Attend the feast of St. Diogo celebrated every year on the 2nd Sunday of November.
+- What’s so special– Attend the feast of St. Diogo celebrated every year on the 2nd Sunday of November.

 16. Santa Cruz Church

 Santa means holy and Cruz implies to cross.
 So, Santa Cruz is the church of the holy cross, which serves as one of the largest parishes in the town.
-Two feasts namely, the feast of Our Lady of Rosary and the holy Cross, gathers much of the devotees.
+Two feasts namely, the feast of Our Lady of Rosary and the Holy Cross, gathers much of the devotees.
 A ‘novena’, services which run for 9 days, precede before both the feasts.
 The façade of the church is a replica of Se Cathedral.
-Best part of the church is the door which has many secrets inscribed on it.
+The best part of the church is the door which has many secrets inscribed on it.

-What’s so special – Be the part of the feast of Our Lady of Rosary which falls on the 4th Sunday of every January and the parish feast of the Holy Cross which takes place on the Sunday between 2 and 8 May every year.
+- What’s so special – Be the part of the feast of Our Lady of Rosary which falls on the 4th Sunday of every January and the parish feast of the Holy Cross which takes place on the Sunday between 2 and 8 May every year.

 17. St. Elizabeth’s Church

 A tower adds to the grace of the church.
-The façade of the church is adorned with splendid statue of Christ the King.
-There are three altars in the church and primary one is of St. Elizabeth.
+The façade of the church is adorned with a splendid statue of Christ the King.
+There are three altars in the church and the primary one is of St. Elizabeth.
 The actual feast of St. Elizabeth falls on 4th July but due to the heavy monsoon during this time, the feast is celebrated along with other feasts in February.

-What’s so special – The three altars in the church grabs the attention.
+- What’s so special – The three altars in the church grabs the attention.